 Oakland County Violation of Probation Attorney

-Where judges in other counties may be known for overlooking violations and giving second chances, Oakland county judges have a reputation for being tough and overly harsh.
-Although the judges and prosecutors can be hard-hitting and often heartless, the highly experienced defense team with LEWIS & DICKSTEIN, P.L.L.C. has an unparalleled track record of successful defense and helping clients avoid jail or prison time.
-The best defense to a strong offense is an even stronger defense!
+Where judges in other counties may be known for overlooking violations and giving second chances, Oakland County judges are known for tough and overly harsh punishments.
+Although the judges and prosecutors can be tough and often heartless, the highly experienced Oakland County probation violation attorneys with LEWIS & DICKSTEIN, P.L.L.C. has an unparalleled track record of successful defense and helping clients avoid jail or prison time.

-Common allegations of probation violation include:
+Common allegations of probation violation in Oakland County include:

-- failed drug or alcohol test
+- Failed drug or alcohol test

-- failure to pay fines, costs, or restitution
+- Failure to pay fines, costs or restitution

-- missed probation meeting
+- Missed probation meeting

-- failure to complete community service or work program
+- Failure to complete community service or work program

-- new criminal charge
+- New criminal charge

-Possible Consequences of Probation Violation in Oakland County
+- Possible Consequences of Probation Violation in Oakland County

 Defending False Allegations of Probation Violation

-How We can Help you with Your Probation Violation
+How We Can Help you with Your Probation Violation

 The first step in helping you with a probation violation is keeping you out of jail and on bond while we come up with a plan to fight the violation.
 In those cases where there is no defense to the violation, we need to implement a plan to lessen the potential sentence that the judge may end up imposing in the case.
-After we get you out on bond, our team will work together to formulate a strategy to get you the best possible result.
+After we get you out on bond, our team will work together to formulate a plan to get you the best possible result.
 We will take the time to listen to you, consult with you, and offer you compassionate but effective advice and counsel.
-No matter whether you want to contest your violation or enter a plea and get a reduced sentence, we will be by your side fighting to protect you the whole way.
+No matter whether you want to contest your violation or enter a plea and get a reduced sentence, we will be by your side, fighting to protect you the whole way.

 Defending Probation Violations